 But what is it that makes some flooring better for the indoor environment than others, and where do we draw the line to decide to certify flooring as asthma & allergy friendly®?
 We hope that the questions below will clarify this.
 Let us know if you have more questions!

-Why do you certify flooring?
+Why do we certify flooring?

 Our goal in the asthma & allergy friendly® Certification Program is to create a healthier indoor environment for you and your family, and so we look at all elements of the indoor air environment.
 Some types of flooring can release chemicals when they are applied, particularly if they are designed to be installed using adhesive.
 And it is easier for allergens to get trapped on some types of flooring.